 Product pricing can make or break your small business.
 If you set prices higher than what customers will spend, you lose sales.
 But if you set prices too low, you don’t earn at your highest potential.
 Price points need to meet somewhere in the middle to generate the most revenue.
 Do you know how to price a product for your small business?

 There is no simple formula for getting prices right.
-However, you can use different strategies to find prices that satisfy you and your customers’ needs.
+However, you can use different business pricing strategies to find an amount that satisfies you and your customers’ needs.

 Research your market